xaxxon/v8toolkit/README.md

 [Build V8 for Linux](linux_v8_build.md)

-(the following hasn't been moved into the above links yet)

-##### Building in Windows (incomplete)

-git clone depot tools as above. - $ git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git

-Put the new directory in your path - http://www.computerhope.com/issues/ch000549.htm

-install python (2) from python.org - I used 2.7.11 -  https://www.python.org/downloads/

-put python in your permanent path - it must be in your path environment variable for visual studio to use later or you will get errors in the output window in visual studio

-start the bash included with depot_tools:  depot_tools\git-2.7.4-64_bin\bin/bash.exe

-This next line shouldn't be needed and I don't know what it does, but if you don't use it and get errors in landmines.py, use it
-> export DEPOT_TOOLS_WIN_TOOLCHAIN=0

-type >fetch v8

-in v8/build there is all.sln file and that can be loaded into visual studio 2015 (I was using Update 2 when I wrote this).
-It will tell you it's an older version and you need to convert it.
-Just hit "ok" with all the options selected.
-After it converts, build the d8 javascript shell by opening clicking "build", "build" (in the drop down), "d8".

-`NOTE: This will build with the 2013 toolchain by default.
-This means you CANNOT link it with code compiled with the 2015 toolchain.
-To change this, go to the Project menu, then `Properties`, `Configuration Properties`, `General`, and go to the `Platform Toolset` option and select `Visual Studio 2015 (v140)` or whatever version you want to use.
-However, it probably isn't guaranteed to work in any other version of the toolset.

-Also note this will build with the statically linked runtime.
-As far as I understand, the runtimes of what you link to it must match.
-I don't know if building with the dynamically linked runtime works or not.

-In `v8/build/Debug` you should now have d8.exe.
-If it isn't there, make sure you have python in your permanent PATH environment variable (following the directions in the URL above) and didn't just set it on the command line.
-Visual Studio has to know where to find it.

 #### Building/installing Boost

 v8toolkit uses `boost::format` to provide printf-style functions for console output and string generation.

-##### Simple but long Boost install

 With apt-get:  `sudo apt-get install libboost-all-dev`